 Profit sharing refers to monetary benefits offered to the employees by the employer apart from salary and bonuses.
 They are a form of incentives given to employees either directly or indirectly, depending upon the profits made by the respective company.
 The profit can be shared in the form of bonds, stocks or cash, which can be given at the time of retirement.

 A company will share its pre-taxed profits with employees who are eligible for it.
-The base salary of the employee will be taken into consideration and depending upon the amount the profit will be shared.
-Those employees having higher base salaries will get a higher share of the profits to be shared.
+The base salary of the employee is taken into consideration and depending upon the amount the profit is shared.
+Employees with higher base salaries get a higher share of the profits.

 Advantages of profit sharing

 - Brings employees together to work towards a common goal.
-Their sole aim will be the success of the company.
+The sole aim of the employees is the success of the company.